spotinst/spot-oceancd-releases/Quick Start & Examples/README.md

 2. Apply and create your SpotDeployment.
 Please note that your first apply will create the new SpotDeployment pods (can be tracked via the console UI, ‘Workloads’ page).
 3. Create Canary and Stable services that will be used to expose your canary and stable pods with the respective traffic.
-4. Create Ocean CD entities that manage your SpotDeployment rollout logic: Strategy & RolloutSpec.
+4. Create Ocean CD entities that manage your SpotDeployment rollout logic: Strategy, RolloutSpec, Verification Template & Verification Provider.
 See entities formats that can be used via API inside the entities folder.
 Make sure to use your Spot API token for authorization.

     API Routes: